The Barnum Museum

 0 Comments

-The Barnum Museum's historic building remains closed to the public following tornado damage suffered on June 24, 2010.
+The Barnum Museum is closed to the public in order to assess damage, begin the preservation of the collection and repair the building structure following tornado damage suffered on June 24, 2010.

 Upcoming Events